evemorgen/akttym/README.md

 WARNING:root:Config is invalid. username key is empty or does not exist.
                    Config file can be found at: /Users/evemorgen/Desktop/akttym/akttym/config.yaml
 ```
-3. Create app at <https://developer.spotify.com>, copy `client_id` and `client_secret` into config file.
+3. Create app at <https://developer.spotify.com/dashboard>, copy `client_id` and `client_secret` into config file.
 Don't forget to add your `username` as well
 4. Add `http://localhost` redirect uri your new spotify app [Edit Settings -> Redirect URIs -> ADD]
 5. Run the script once again.
 This time it should open a website in your browser.
-Follow displayed instructions (accept Spotify stuff and copy link that was just open, after agreeing to sell your soul, to terminal window).
+Follow instructions displayed in terminal (accept Spotify stuff and copy link that was just open, after agreeing to sell your soul, you're good to go).
 6. After that, everything should work just fine.

 ```